-Please, in the wake of #Charlottesville, look at your own practices and the way you benefit from white supremacy in your own marketing and business.
+It’s urgent and essential that we each look at our own practices and the way we benefit from white supremacy in your own marketing and business.

 How are you using beauty and images of conventional white femininity to create audience and authority?